 2.1.
-Data model
+Data model flexibility

 In Wikidata, each concept has an item (a human, disease, drug, city, etc.) that is assigned a unique identifier (Q-number; brown in Fig. 1), and optionally a label, description and aliases in multiple languages (yellow in Fig. 1).
-The assignment of a single language-independent identifier for each entity in Wikidata helps minimize the size of the knowledge graph and avoids issues seen in databases such as DBpedia, where separate items are needed for each language [19].
-Such a feature is allowed thanks to the use of Wikibase software - a MediaWiki variant adapted to support structured data - to drive Wikidata instead of other systems that represent entities using textual expressions, particularly Virtuoso [19].
+The assignment of a single language-independent identifier for each entity in Wikidata helps minimize the size of the knowledge graph and avoids issues seen in databases such as

+DBpedia, where separate items are needed for each language [19].
+Such a feature is allowed thanks to the use of Wikibase software - a MediaWiki variant adapted to support structured data - to drive Wikidata instead of other systems that represent entities using textual expressions, particularly Virtuoso in the context of DBpedia [19] and NewsReader [32].

 The true richness of the knowledge base comes from the connections between the items: statements in the form of RDF triples (subject-predicate-object) where the subject is the respective item, the predicate is a Wikidata property (red in Fig. 1), and the object is another Wikidata item or piece of information (blue in Fig. 1).
 The properties that relate items are similarly each assigned an identifier (P-number).
-Some properties relate a Wikidata item as the object and can be taxonomic (e.g. instance of [P31], subclass of [P279] or part of [P361]) or non-taxonomic (e.g. significant person [P3342], drug used for treatment [P2176] or symptoms [P780]).
+Some properties relate a Wikidata item as the object and can be taxonomic (e.g. instance of [P31], subclass of [P279] or part of [P361]) or nontaxonomic (e.g. significant person [P3342], drug used for treatment [P2176] or symptoms [P780]).
 Conversely, other properties can have an object that is a value (e.g. number of cases [P1603]), date (e.g. point in time [P585]), URL (e.g. official website [P856]), string (e.g. official name [P1448]), or external identifier (e.g. Library of Congress authority ID [P244] or Disease Ontology ID [P699]).
-Each statement can be given further detail and specificity via qualifiers (black in Fig. 1) or provenance via references (purple in Fig. 1), which themselves are also organised as RDF triples [23].
-This process is called reification, and it is a common feature of many knowledge graphs such as DBpedia, Freebase, and YAGO [17].
-Although DBpedia and Freebase apply reification in a similar setting as in Wikidata, YAGO chooses to use N-Quads to represent the characteristics of a statement, implying that the additional feature is linked to the statement as a couple without the use of any predicate [17].
+Each statement can be given further detail and specificity via qualifiers (black in Fig. 1) or provenance via references (purple in Fig. 1), which themselves can be represented as RDF triples [25].
+This process of adding statements about statements is generally known as reification [33] and differs from other projects like DBpedia, which are based on a simple RDF representation without qualifiers and references [34].
+The lack of reification in DBpedia makes it difficult to analyze epidemiological information as time series because values are not assigned dates.
+On the other hand, the excessive use of generic properties, particularly dbo:wikiPageWikiLink, to link DBpedia items according to how their corresponding Wikipedia articles are related in Wikipedia (e.g. wikilink or subcategory) does not always capture semantic relatedness as generic relations can sometimes represent comparisons and simultaneity and does not seem to be useful to drive automatic biomedical reasoning requiring knowledge resources with well-defined relation types to efficiently work.
+An example of such a deficiency is the consideration in DBpedia of a link to COVID-19 pandemic in Tunisia from the Wikipedia article about